backdrop-contrib/tinymce_js_accordion/README.md

 ## Installation

 - Install this module using the official [Backdrop CMS instructions](https://docs.backdropcms.org/documentation/extend-with-modules)
-- Edit your custom TinyMCE profile to add this toolbar button
+- Edit your custom TinyMCE profile on admin/config/content/tinymce-builder to add this plugin's toolbar button

 Functionality sort of overlaps with CKEditor accordion plugin, but doesn't conflict.